open-xml-templating/docxtemplater/docs/source/testing.rst

 First, there are multiple types of tests done in docxtemplater

- * **integration tests**, that are tests where we take a real .docx document, some JSON data, render the document and then verify that it the same as the expected document (this can be seen as snapshot testing)
+ * **Integration tests**, that are tests where we take a real .docx document, some JSON data, render the document and then verify that it the same as the expected document (this can be seen as snapshot testing)
- * **regression tests**, that are tests where we take real or fake docx to ensure that bugfixes that have been found can't occur in the future
+ * **Regression tests**, that are tests where we take real or fake docx to ensure that bugfixes that have been found can't occur in the future
- * **unit tests**, that help understand the internals of docxtemplater, and allows to verify that the internal data structures of the parsed docxtemplate are correct
+ * **Unit tests**, that help understand the internals of docxtemplater, and allows to verify that the internal data structures of the parsed template are correct
- * **speed tests**, that help to optimize the speed of docxtemplater
+ * **Speed tests**, that help to optimize the speed of docxtemplater

 Integration
 -----------